ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 ```
 at which point the OpenShift registry will be accessible from localhost:5000.

-FIX THIS!
-The image tags and SHA hashes are wrong . . .

 As an example, the following sequence would tage the 13.0.1.0-r2 image and upload to the registry:
 ```
 docker pull cp.icr.io/cp/appc/ace-server-prod:13.0.1.0-r2@sha256:d52aae2d2c649c1d2ddc53b0157eaa435fcab833b036e52516d5cd508f018289